rute-sophie/skincare-calculator/README.md

 # DIY SkinCare Lotion and Cream Chemistry Calculator

-DIY Skincare Lotion and Cream Calculator made by Rute-Sophie for those who want to make their own skin lotions or creams in their own personal lab at home.
+DIY Skincare Lotion and Cream Calculator made by Rute-Sophie for those who want to make their own skin lotions or creams in their personal lab at home.

 ## Screenshot